pavatus/ait/docs/_posts/2024-1-31-TARDIS-Protocols.md

 comments: true
 categories: Tardis
 ---
-## TARDIS Protocals
+## TARDIS Protocols
-As you may know there has been some protocals in the TARDIS now by acivating these special controls these things may happen depending on the number
+As you may know there has been some protocols in the TARDIS now by acivating these special controls these things may happen depending on the number

 Protocol 1913 = Siege Mode (Nothing gets in, nothing gets out)